 The swirling crowds and electric lights of the modern city.
-This is the subject of today’s painting of the week, created by one of the greatest German Expressionists, Ernst Ludwig Kirchner.
+This is the subject of today’s Masterpiece Story, created by one of the greatest German Expressionists, Ernst Ludwig Kirchner.
 Kirchner was a member of the group of artists Die Brücke.
 Dresden’s fashionable Königstrasse was a frequent subject of their works.

 In 1933 Kirchner’s works were branded “degenerate” by the Nazis and in 1937 over 600 of his works were sold or destroyed.
 In 1938, he committed suicide by gunshot.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!